 Stiff also thinks there is a real value in clutter and nostalgia, especially if we are unlucky enough to develop Alzheimer’s in later life.
 “The use of the word clutter implies it’s things that don’t have value but those that evoke happy memories are valuable, especially to people with memory problems,” he says.

-As Albert Einstein – the owner of a notoriously messy desk – put it: “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?”
+As Albert Einstein – the owner of a notoriously messy desk – is often quoted, although perhaps apocryphally, as saying: “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?”

 Join one million Future fans by liking us on Facebook, or follow us on Twitter or Instagram.